 - The following are some of the famous indigenous Australians:

-- Lionel Edmund Rose the first indigenous Australian to win the world boxing title and the first Aboriginal Australian to be named Australian of the year
+- Lionel Edmund Rose was the first indigenous Australian to win the world boxing title and the first Aboriginal Australian to be named Australian of the year

 - Neville Thomas Bonner the first Aboriginal Australian elected to the Parliament of Australia